GenderDysphoria/GenderDysphoria.fyi/public/hrt/fem/antiandrogens.md

 GnRH Argonists are extremely effective and have very minimal side-effects and are the preferred method for blocking puberty in adolescents of both sexes.
 Unfortunately, GnRH Argonists are extremely expensive (upwards of $1000 per dose, or more) and are rarely covered by insurance for use in adults.

 The three most common GnRH Argonists are Leuprolide Acetate (brand name Lupron), Goserelin (brand name Zoladex), and Histrelin Acetate (brand names Vantas and Supprelin).
-Leuprolide and Goserelin are a shots delivered every 2-3 months.
-Histrelin is an annual implant, typically placed under the skin of a forearm.
+Leuprolide is a shot delivered every 2-3 months.
+Goserelin and Histrelin are annual implants, typically placed under the skin of a forearm.

 ## How do I know if it is working?